-You can replace windows in just a few hours each, but you must first get accurate measurements to order new ones.
-It is easy to measure the width and height of the raw opening once the wood molding is removed.
-But many DIYers make the mistake of not getting an accurate depth measurement.
+When replacing a window, the first step is to get accurate measurements of the raw opening.
+Many DIYers make the mistake of not getting an accurate depth measurement.
 If the window frame is not flush with the wall, you will need to brush and sand the window frame or thicken the depth of the jamb with slats.
 This can turn a relatively easy job into an all-day affair, so take your time and use a ruler to get the right depth.
 Once you have your measurements, you can order new windows and begin the installation process.